secret-escapes-media/microsite-flybe/_pages/index.md

 - id: manchester
   title: Manchester
   description: The north’s capital of cool, Manchester is a buzzing hotbed of art, music and style.
 Get your shopping fix at the Arndale, or head for the renowned boutiques of the Northern Quarter, whilst dipping into trendy roasteries and coffee hangouts for a caffeine fix.
 Discover street art and grand museums, contemporary galleries and iconic industrial architecture.
 At night, the red-brick warehouses of the Northern Quarter become home to the city’s best bars and nightspots, with craft breweries and music venues offering revelrous nights that continue into the early hours.
-Get in on the Madchester scene and discover a city that went from industrial to cultural powerhouse.
+Get in on the ‘Madchester scene’ and discover a city that went from industrial to cultural powerhouse.
   link: https://www.flybe.com/cheap-flights/manchester

 - id: jersey
   title: Jersey
   description: The largest of the Channel Islands, Jersey is a wild island escape.
 A windswept coastline is dotted by gorgeous beaches, quaint fishing villages and craggy cliffs, but the treasures don’t stop there.
 Inland, rambling country lanes criss-cross the island, connecting villages, towns, castles and beguiling scenery.
-Meet the island’s producers at St Helier food market and feast on fine local fare, stop at a pub for a sunset drink on the coast, and spend your days discovering the island’s remarkable history.
+Meet the island’s artisan producers at St Helier food market and feast on fine local fare, stop at a pub for a sunset drink on the coast, and spend your days discovering the island’s remarkable history.
 Set out to unpick the Jersey wilds, with excellent hiking, cycling and walking routes.
 Head for your island escape.
   link: https://www.flybe.com/cheap-flights/jersey

 - id: belfast